 The Clerk to the Corporation undertakes regular professional development activities.
-During 2021/22, this included completing the Governance Professionals' Development Programme (GPDP) in conjunction with the Oxford Saïd Business School, participation in the Association of Colleges (AoC) Governors' Summit and an AoC NW Governance Professionals' Conference, regular attendance at the AoC North West Governance Professionals' Network Meetings, various HR-related training sessions led by legal firms operating in the further education sector and through regular reading of AoC and other educational briefings.
+During 2022/23, this included participation in the Association of Colleges (AoC) Governance Professionals' Conference; regular attendance at AoC North West Governance Professionals' Network Meetings; a sector session on external governance reviews; various training sessions led by legal firms operating in the education sector (incl.
+GDPR and Company Law refresher); various in-house organised training (including safeguarding and safer recruitment) and through regular reading of AoC and other educational briefings.